 • Health: The health of individuals, families, churches, and governments as God-given institutions for society’s best

 None of the priorities of OBCM stand alone.
 They support one another.
-Area families and churches are supported with both prayers and projects.
+Area families and churches are supported by both prayers and projects.
 Prayer reaches well beyond the limits of the Lakes Area, touching heaven on behalf of peoples and nations.
 Churches are connected in mission sometimes under the OBCM label, sometimes another, but always living out the vision of OBCM under any name.

 Prayer…The first priority of OBCM is prayer.
 Christians intersect deeply, but too rarely, through prayer.
 OBCM has made prayer its first priority because of the words of Jesus in John 15:5, “apart from me you can do nothing.”
 A theme of OBCM over the decades was found in Zechariah 4:6: “Not by might, nor by power, but by my Spirit says the Lord.”
 With that understanding, OBCM engages events and initiatives to prompt Christian agreement in prayer in the belief that God hears and answers, and we join Him in the accomplishment of “infinitely more than we might ask or think.”
 (Ephesians 3:20)

 Family…OBCM encourages strong families.
 That begins with strengthening individuals of all ages from the inside out.
 This is currently lived out most obviously through counseling and support ministries.
-OBCM also partners with other area non-profits to offer relationship, instruction, and events for teens, young adults, pre-marrieds, and marrieds.
+OBCM also partners with other area non-profits to offer a relationship, instruction, and events for teens, young adults, pre-marrieds, and marrieds.
 OBCM has always been a family place emphasizing the importance of valued spiritual traditions in building healthy generations under God.

 Church…OBCM is not a church and is clearly chartered to never become a church.
 It serves to help the church be better together by convening gatherings where leaders and congregants, otherwise isolated in denominations and traditions, will find the delights of the rich breadth and depth of God’s people, the Church.
 There may be areas where churches will not agree, but virtually all can agree to actively love cities, regions and the world through missional Christian cooperation.
 Psalm 133 promises that “It is good and pleasant when God’s people live together in peace!
 There the Lord gives his blessing of life forever.”

 Mission…OBCM is not a mission agency in the sense of retaining or sending full-time, cross-cultural Christian workers.
-It is however a missional agency, assisting in mobilizing persons from Northwest Iowa to grasp opportunities for international short-term mission trips, local service projects, and the funding of various global initiatives.
+It is, however, a missional agency, assisting in mobilizing persons from Northwest Iowa to grasp opportunities for international short-term mission trips, local service projects, and the funding of various global initiatives.
 With local partners, OBCM has raised $22,000 to provide bicycles for medical and educational purposes in Zambia, Africa through World Bicycle Relief, more than $12,000 to purchase adequate housing for half a dozen families in earthquake-ravaged Haiti and provided on-campus, seasonal housing for a number of international students working in the Iowa Great Lakes region.

 BOARD AND STAFF LEADERSHIP